 Maha’s musical collaborators range from jazz diva Karen Young to electroacoustic composer Hildegard Westerkamp.
 They launched their first CD Different Angels in 1996 and were the subjects of Patricia Kearns and Deborah VanSlet’s 1998 documentary feature film, CHOIR GIRLS.

 Their name is always associated with innovative feminist music, high energy performances and a decidedly non-traditional take on choral music.
-Over the years, many women have passed through the portals of Choeur Maha, and moved on to successful careers as artists and teachers.
-The choir has been a pillar of support for women’s choral music in Montreal, helping the public understand and appreciate women’s choral music and the different arts tied to musical performance.
+Over the years, many singers have passed through the portals of Choeur Maha, and moved on to successful careers as artists and teachers.
+The choir has been a pillar of support for women’s choral music in Montreal, helping the public understand and appreciate choral music and the different arts tied to musical performance.

 - Weekly rehearsals take place every Tuesday from September through May, from 6:45 PM until 9:30 PM, at Galerie Oboro (4001 Berri), in the Plateau.